 The human brain simply cannot digest the vast amounts of data needed for big data analytics.
 Using visualization software, businesses can quickly generate a graphical representation of the data.

 The graphical representations may still include traditional elements such as graphs, histograms, or pie charts.
-However, the visualization also tries to tell a story.
 It may include multiple elements such as cartograms, linear lists, timelines, heat maps, tree charts, 3D computer models, or even computer simulations.

 Some of the most common big data visualization examples include infographics.
 Most infographics incorporate visual elements to represent real-world dynamics.
 Instead of using a text number to represent people, the infographic includes illustrations of people.

-The goal of big data visualization is to make the data scannable and easy to digest.
-Visualization software allows you to spend less time analyzing and more time developing strategies based on the data.
+Above all, the goal of big data visualization is to make the data scannable and easy to understand.
+Visualization software allows you to spend less time analyzing and more time developing strategies based on that information.

 Why Is Visualization Important in Big Data?

-Big data visualization techniques help decision-makers quickly analyze data while gaining more insight into different business operations.
-This leads to a wide range of advantages for businesses in any industry.
+First and foremost, big data visualization techniques help decision-makers quickly analyze data.
+They also gain more insight into different business operations.
+This triggers additional advantages.

 - Easily analyze big data